watemerald/SimpleGraphQL-For-Unity/README.md

 # SimpleGraphQL For Unity

 SimpleGraphQL is just that -- a simple GraphQL client that is mostly code based and works with Unity.
+This is a fork of [LastAbyss/SimpleGraphQL-For-Unity](https://github.com/LastAbyss/SimpleGraphQL-For-Unity) with the intention to support [graphql-ws](https://github.com/enisdenjo/graphql-ws) and the [graphql-transport-ws protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md)

 ## About